NamesRunOut/apihub/README.md

+In order for the weather feature to work, you'll need your own API key, which you can obtain for free here: https://openweathermap.org/
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts

-In order ofr the weather feature to work, you'll need your own API key, which you can obtain for free here: https://openweathermap.org/
 In the project directory, you can run:

 ### `npm start`